lshprung/terminal-media-launcher/docs/README.md

 ## Introduction

 **Terminal Media Launcher** is a command line utility to help streamline launching applications and other media.
+The goal of tml is to provide a fast, minimal, command line frontend with a Unix-like approach to setup and configuration.
 The program looks for a config file listing different groups of media and creates an ncurses menu from which to select from.

 ## Compiling and Running